Commonly Asked Questions

 First, you complete the registration, consent to participate and complete your first memory assessments.
 The two assessments are called the Cognitive Function Index (CFI) survey and the Cogstate Brief Battery (Cogstate) memory assessment, which take about 20 minutes total to complete.

 Every three months you’ll receive an email reminder to take your online memory assessments.
-If researchers notice any changes in your memory and thinking performance over time, they may invite you to a nearby research center for further evaluation in-person.
-Based on the evaluation you may then be matched with an Alzheimer’s prevention trial, if eligible, but you are under no obligation to attend the in-person evaluation or join another study.
+If researchers notice any changes in your memory and thinking performance over time, you may then be matched with an Alzheimer’s prevention trial, if eligible, but you are under no obligation to join another study.

 Can people outside of the United States participate in the APT Webstudy?